Finance

 Annual Governance & Accountability Return (AGAR)

 Ashington Town Council as a public body is responsible for its own finances.
 It is required to make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has this responsibility.
 The officer whose job it is to oversee the finances of the Council is referred to as the Responsible Financial Officer (RFO).
-At Ashington, the Clerk is the RFO.
+At Ashington, the Executive Officer, Sarah Eden is the RFO.

 The Council must work within a legal framework that is specified within the Accounts and Audit Regulations and it must ensure that its business is conducted in accordance with the law and proper standards.